 Is a BTO flat a good investment?

-This makes BTO flats a top choice for investors looking for a wide profit margin.
+For this reason, many flock to BTOs high-profit margin.
 You can either sell it after the five-year MOP or choose to keep the home for rental income, though purchasing another property will incur an Additional Buyer’s Stamp Duty (ABSD).

 A four-room BTO flat in Boon Keng that was recently launched in August 2021 is priced from S$413,000 to S$507,000.
 Compare that to a resale flat in the same area on Property Guru, which ranges from S$420,000 all the way up to S$635,000.